UdhvaPatel/AlphaQuery/README.md

 > **Social group savings challenges — save together, win together.**

-Built for the **Zolve Fintech Hackathon** to solve the engagement crisis in financial apps through gamification and social accountability.
+Built for the **INFORMS x Zolve Hackathon** to solve the engagement crisis in financial apps through gamification and social accountability.

 ---